Former Best Buy CEO Anderson joins LightHaus board

-Former Best Buy (BBY.N) Chief Executive Officer Brad Anderson said he was joining the board of Vancouver, British Columbia-based LightHaus, a company that measures customer engagement inside stores.
+Sept 17 Former Best Buy Chief Executive Officer Brad Anderson said he was joining the board of Vancouver, British Columbia-based LightHaus, a company that measures customer engagement inside stores.

 LightHaus uses information obtained from in-store video cameras to measure customer traffic and evaluate browsing and shopping behaviors as well as trends.